 - 21. Where an interest has been declared the Chair of Council (or Chair of a Committee) will decide whether it is appropriate for that Member of Council or office holder to participate in a relevant discussion or decision. - 22.
 If any member is unsure in advance of a meeting as to whether they need to declare a particular interest, they should discuss it with the Chair of Council, the relevant committee chair or the Chief Executive.
 The final decision on whether a matter is a conflict of interest is taken by the Chair of Council. - 23.
-If there are any queries over any aspect of this policy please contact the Chief Executive, in the first instance, or the Council and Executive Support Officer:
+If there are any queries over any aspect of this policy please contact the Governance Manager:

-Chief Executive and Registrar ce@osteopathy.org.uk
+Governance Manager governance@osteopathy.org.uk